20 Jul Small Businesses Are at Big Risk for Cyberattacks

 - 22% of SMBs transferred to remote work without a designated threat prevention plan

-- 50% of SMB owners admit that they do not provide their employees with cybersecurity training
+- 50% of SMB owners admitted that they don’t provide employees with cybersecurity training

 - 58% of businesses stated that workers ignore cybersecurity directives

-- 42% of IT leaders believe that their static data loss prevention tools won’t detect half of all threat incidents
+- 42% of IT leaders believed that their static data loss prevention tools won’t detect half of all threat incidents

 As an MSP, it’s your job to help secure your clients’ networks and protect their data.
-One of your most formidable weapons to do that is internal vulnerability scanning ..
+One of your most formidable weapons to do that is vulnerability scanning.
 This proactive activity can detect risks before they become incidents.
-MSPs can use regular vulnerability scanning to differentiate themselves from the competition, and use the results of the scans only will regular vulnerability scans generate recurring income, but the problems they uncover can expand your revenue and your worth to your client when you perform the fix.
+MSPs can use regular vulnerability scanning to differentiate themselves from the competition.
+Vulnerability scans not only generate recurring income, but the problems they uncover can expand your revenue and your worth to your client when you perform the fix.

 - Data Breach Investigations Report, Verizon, 2020